jhonnymertz/java-wkhtmltopdf-wrapper/CONTRIBUTING.md

 Running tests
 ------------

-This repo has two kinds of tests: integration and unit test.
+This repo has two kinds of tests: integration (dependent on `wkhtmltopdf`) and unit tests.

+By default, `mvn clean install` runs all the tests.
 Use `mvn test -B` to run only the unit tests.